 The changeover between operating modes can be categorised in two ways.
 If the changeover introduces or continues to use gas fuel, it is called a transfer.
-If the changeover between operation mode stops the use of gas fuel, therefore defaulting to diesel mode, then the changeover is called a gas trip (or just a trip).
-Often a gas trip is associated with automatic initiation as part of a system safety procedure, but it can also be internally initiated by the operator.
+If the changeover between operating modes stops the use of gas fuel, therefore defaulting to diesel mode, then the changeover is called a gas trip (or just a trip).
+Often a gas trip is associated with automatic initiation as part of a system safety procedure, but it can also be intentionally initiated by the operator.
 In comparison to a gas trip, the transfer between operating modes can only happen from operator initiation.

-Figure 1-8 Fuel transfers and gas trips
+Figure 1-7 Fuel transfers and gas trips

-Gas trip

-A gas trip will always stop the use of gas as the fuel, this therefore always results in a changeover to diesel mode.
-The gas trip is completed within a single revolution of the engine and can occur at any engine power and any operating mode where gas is in use.
+Gas trip A gas trip will always stop the gas fuel operation, and results in diesel mode operation.
+The gas trip is completed within half a revolution of the engine and can occur at any engine power and any operating mode where gas fuel is in use.
 This includes any point of transfer between operating modes.

 While the engine runs in gas mode, the liquid fuel backup system is always on standby with MGO or MDO.
-This is different to fuel sharing mode which is backed up by the selected fuel type (see Table 1-5, 1-6).
+This is different to fuel sharing mode which is backed up by the selected fuel type (see Table 1-4, $\blacksquare$ 1-5).